How do i connect two mics to a dslr camera

 By following these steps, you can successfully connect two microphones to your DSLR camera and achieve high-quality audio recordings for your videos or projects.
 Remember to experiment with different microphone positions and configurations to find the best setup for your specific recording environment and requirements.

-See also How to assemble a dslr camera
+See also How to focus a dslr camera manually

 Adjusting Audio Levels on the DSLR Camera